keploy/typescript-sdk/README.md

     });
 });
 ```
-Above example test is written in commonjs module.

 **Note**: Since, this package uses require-in-the-middle for adding hook.
 Therefore, it is supported for commonjs module currently.
 Also, you can use require statements in esmodule by:
 ```js